GENIVI/meta-ivi/README.md

 of this layer, as well as instructions for submitting patches.

 You may in addition influence future meta-ivi development.
-For that take a look at the meta-ivi Trello board at https://trello.com/b/HplBZa2l and vote.
+For that take a look at the [meta-ivi Trello board](https://trello.com/b/HplBZa2l) and vote.

 Layer dependencies
 ------------------

 URI: git://git.yoctoproject.org/poky
 branch: danny
 revision: 24af2693697ac38070f9702a9e6c4527989379ba

 URI: git://git.openembedded.org/meta-openembedded
 branch: danny
 revision: 40d26999e070ce21ca2ec474ca2c482c28893a89